 - Those with kidney or respiratory infections

 - Those with infectious diseases or contagious skin conditions

 - Those with injuries or open bleeding wounds

 - Those under the influence of alcohol or drugs

 - Those who have been medically advised not to float

 Floatation Therapy Pricing

-This session allows for up to one hour in the tank with 5 minutes to shower before and 10 minutes after your float.
+These appointments allow for the full session time in the tank with 5 minutes to shower before and 10 minutes after your float.

 Floating for the First Time with Atlas Therapeutic?